weikailin/cs6222/6-zkp.md

 Interactive Proofs
 ------------------

+What is a proof?
+Historically, a proof separates "calculation" and mathematics.
+For computers, mathematical proofs are nothing more than bit strings.
+Still, we human want a good proof to satisfy some propoerties.
+- There is a well-defined *statement* to be proved.
+- If the statement is true, then a good proof shall convice "any" reader, i.e., verifiable.
+- Else, the statement is false, then ideally there shall be no verifiable proof.

 We consider interactions between *interactive* Turing machines (ITM) that run in multiple *rounds*.
 Each ITM has the following tapes: